 What are the Benefits of Anonymous Customer Feedback and How to Get It

 Honest feedback is essential for helping a business improve.
-A business must know what customers think of their products, service, or the way the company is managed.
+After all, a business must know what customers think of their products, service, or the way the company is managed.
 Yet for many, the thought of asking customers for feedback is uncomfortable and fraught with potential disaster.
-Benefits of anonymous customer feedback include eliminating these issues.
-So this is why anonymous feedback is gaining popularity with business owners.
+In other words, the benefit of anonymous customer feedback is eliminating these issues.
+As a result anonymous feedback is gaining popularity with business owners.

 Both employees and employers can enjoy the benefits of anonymous customer feedback.
 In fact many companies have already adopted it, including restaurants, city governments and even the U.S. Army.

 So in theory, by providing customers with a simple way to submit anonymous feedback, the business can gain valuable information about products, services and experience and allow customers to provide their honest opinions without having to worry about hurt feelings or losing business.

 It’s no secret that businesses need feedback to succeed.
-Anonymous forms of feedback are an option – but do they work?
+As a result, anonymous forms of feedback are an option – but do they work?